rocket-pool/docs.rocketpool.net/docs/en/odao/testing.md

 ::: warning NOTE
 Depending on your client configuration, building this tree can take _hours_.
-The Smartnode will give you status indicators about its progress along the way, as you can see in the example below.
+The Smart Node will give you status indicators about its progress along the way, as you can see in the example below.
 :::

 The output will look like this (truncated for previty):